-Historical records (post-European settlement up until mid-1960s) of the central rockrat are confined to the southern NT where it occurred across a relatively large geographic area, although confirmed records and reliable anecdotal accounts are restricted to seven locations: Mt Liebig, The Granites, Napperby Station homestead area, Mt Barkly, Devils Marbles (Karlu Karlu), Alice Springs, and Illamurta Springs (Finlayson 1961; Watts and Aslin 1981).
+Historical records (post-European settlement up until mid-1960s) of the central rock-rat are confined to the southern NT where it occurred across a relatively large geographic area, although confirmed records and reliable anecdotal accounts are restricted to seven locations: Mt Liebig, The Granites, Napperby Station homestead area, Mt Barkly, Devils Marbles (Karlu Karlu), Alice Springs, and Illamurta Springs (Finlayson 1961; Watts and Aslin 1981).
 A relatively small number of specimens are lodged in world museums (33 in total and only four this century).

 In 1976 (a period of high rainfall in central Australia) and 1990, NT Government staff searched for the species by trapping at known previous locations and at sites with potentially suitable habitat.
 Combined, these surveys comprised 15 000 trap nights but failed to detect the species (Wurst 1990).
 General fauna surveys undertaken during mid-1970's to mid-1990's in rocky range habitats of the southern NT, including 40 000 trap-nights in the West MacDonnell Ranges (Gibson and Cole 1993), and 30 000 trap-nights in range country outside of the West MacDonnell Ranges, did not locate the species.
-Based on these results, the central rock-rat was presumed extinct in the NT (Wurst 1990).
-Targeted surveys in Cape Range NP, Western Australia, in the mid 1990s also failed to detect the species (Keith Morris pers. comm.).
+Based on these results, the central rock-rat was presumed extinct (Wurst 1990).